geumsusan 금수산

 I’m not quite sure that this was supposed to be, but it looked like a butt crack from this angle.

 Newlywed couples once visited after their wedding night, believing it would help them conceive a healthy son.
 Women without sons were also said to have prayed here.
-I took a few photos, had a quiet laugh, and continued on.
+I took a few photos, had a little chuckle, and continued on.

 Steep Stairs and Snowy Rock